QuillDev/TsubasaCS/index.md

 #### Tsubasa is a module-based discord bot written in C# and solely maintained by it's founding developer "QuillDev" the goal of Tsubasa is to be a "everything but the kitchen sink" bot that can complete most tasks servers would want from it.

 # Features

+## General
+General commands for working with the bot.

+#### Command-List
+Help - Gives a link to this website that has more info on the bots commands.

 ## Music
 Plays tracks from youtube, Spotify, and Soundcloud.